MaximeMRF/v7-docs/content/start/introduction.md

 AdonisJS has been in active development since 2015, with version 7 representing years of real-world usage and refinement.
 The framework is maintained by its creator full-time, with support from the core team members and an active community.

-The ecosystem includes official packages for common backend needs—all maintained by the core team with the same quality standards.
+The ecosystem includes official packages for common backend needs, all maintained by the core team with the same quality standards.
 Community packages extend functionality for specific needs like payment processing, cloud storage, and third-party integrations.

 All documentation, tooling, and packages follow semantic versioning, ensuring stable upgrades and long-term maintainability.